$> resolving page · hydrating components · streaming data

-I started in electrical engineering at ASU, then pivoted to software through Hack Reactor in LA.
-After that I built my own practice — The MASS Lab — taking on client projects and building internal products.
+I spent a year in electrical engineering at ASU (2015-2016), then pivoted to software through Hack Reactor in LA in 2018.
+After that I built my own practice - The MASS Lab - taking on client projects and building internal products.

 The MASS Lab is my engineering practice - where I take on fractional CTO engagements and build internal products like MASS Lead Connect.